flutter/website/animations/tween-animations.md

     duration: const Duration(milliseconds: 2000), vsync: this);
 {% endprettify %}

-AnimationController derives from Animation<double>, so it can be used wherever an Animation object is needed.
+AnimationController derives from Animation&lt;double&gt;, so it can be used wherever an Animation object is needed.
 However, the AnimationController has additional methods to control the animation.
 For example, you start an animation with the `.forward()` method.
 The generation of numbers is